astronomer/airflow-guides/guides/install-base-domain.md

 will be installed to `app.astro.mydomain.com`, the Grafana dashboard will be installed to `grafana.astro.mydomain.com` etc.

-Note: You will need to edit the DNS for this domain.
+You will need to edit the DNS for this domain.
 If you work for a big company it might be easier to just register a new domain like `astro-mycompany.com` that you'll have full control of, and Astronomer can be installed on that root domain (`app.astro-mycompany.com` etc).